Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ### Links to Code

-Other programming exercises called Project Challenges will ask you to submit a link to code either in [repl.it](https://repl.it), [Gist](https://gist.github.com) or a [github repository](https://github.com/).
+Other programming exercises called Project Challenges will ask you to submit a link to code in [repl.it](https://repl.it).
+Later, after you start at Ada we will have you submit work in Learn from [Github](https://github.com).

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->